floragunncom/search-guard-docs/overview.md

 Regardless of what authentication technique you select, the basic flow is as follows:

-* A user wants to **access** an Elasticsearch cluster, such as issuing simple queries to changing the cluster topology.
+* A user wants to **access** an Elasticsearch cluster, for example by issuing  a simple query.
 * Search Guard retrieves the user's **credentials**.
   * The authentication mechanism challenges (prompts) the user for a username and password.
 Or it can be extracted directly from the request HTTP headers, which could be Basic Authentication, JSON web token, or SPNEGO/Kerberos.
 * Search Guard **authenticates** the credentials against the authentication backend.